 - Have a cosigner.
 If you don’t have good credit, having a cosigner with good credit can improve your chances of getting approved.

 - Choose a reputable bail bond company.
-Some companies are more lenient than others when it comes to approving zero down bail bonds.
+Some companies are more lenient than others when it comes to approving zero down bail bonds financing.
 Choosing a company that has financing options available may improve your chances of getting approved.

-If you would like more information on bail financing, use a bail bonds calculator to determine what your initial bond would be.
+If you would like more information on bail loans and financing, use a bail bonds calculator to determine what your initial bond would be.